Chisomnwa/Chisomnwa/README.md

 * 💞️ I am available for Data Analyst and Business Intelligence roles.
 Kindly reach out to me via Linkedin and Twitter.

-* 💞️ I am also looking to collaborate on projects that would help me improve my skills and experience.

 * 📫 How to reach me : Linkedin: @Chisom Promise, Twitter: @prosomie

 <!--